dinesh4524/phishnex/GUIDE.md

 ## 👨‍💻 For Developers: How to Run Locally

-Follow these simple steps to get the PhishShield project running on your machine.
+Follow these simple steps to get the PhishNex project running on your machine.
 The project is built with Vite, ensuring a fast and modern development experience.

 ### 1. Prerequisites